How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Frequently Asked Questions

-Training should be an ongoing process.
-Ideally, brief training sessions, about 5 to 10 minutes long, should be conducted multiple times throughout the day.
-This not only helps reinforce learning but also keeps lessons engaging and manageable for your puppy, preventing fatigue and disinterest.
+Training should be an ongoing process woven into your daily routine.
+I recommend brief training sessions, about 5 to 10 minutes long, multiple times throughout the day.
+This approach keeps lessons engaging and manageable for your puppy while reinforcing their learning without causing fatigue or disinterest.